 - Check that your bed is firm.
 If needed, put a board between the mattress and box spring.

-- Sleep on your left or right side with a pillow between your legs for support.
+- Sleep on your left side with a pillow between your legs for support.

 - Apply a hot water bottle or heating pad on low setting to your back, take a warm bath or shower, or try massage.

 - Perform exercises, as advised by your health care provider, to make your back muscles stronger and help relieve the soreness.

 - Maintain good posture.
 Standing up straight will ease the strain on your back.